Into the Unknown (Bad Religion album)

-Into the Unknown is the second studio album by Bad Religion, which was released on November 30, 1983.
+Into the Unknown is the second studio album by Bad Religion, released in August 1983 through Epitaph Records.
 The album marks a distinct departure from the band's previous album; instead of featuring hardcore punk, the album is characterized by slower tempos, use of electronic organ and pianos, and a prog-influenced hard rock sound.
 Into the Unknown is the only Bad Religion album to feature Paul Dedona on bass and Davy Goldman on drums.
-Dedona was ejected from the band before their next recording and replaced by Tim Gallegos, while former drummer Pete Finestone returned to the band in 1986.
+Dedona was fired from the band before their next recording and was replaced by Tim Gallegos, and former drummer Pete Finestone returned to the band in 1986.
 The album also features Bad Religion's longest track to date, "Time and Disregard", which is seven minutes long.

-Into the Unknown proved to be the band's most controversial release; despite favorable reviews from music critics, it was a commercial failure, and was characterized as a "misstep" by guitarist Brett Gurewitz.
+Into the Unknown proved to be the band's most controversial release: despite favorable reviews from music critics, it was a commercial failure, and was characterized as a "misstep" by guitarist Brett Gurewitz.
 It was not reissued on any format until 2010, when it was issued on vinyl as part of the box set 30 Years of Bad Religion, and has never been reissued on its own.

-Production
+Background and production

-Gurewitz commented on the album's production on the official Bad Religion website, stating that the album was quickly produced after the release of the band's debut, How Could Hell Be Any Worse?, because the band did not take themselves seriously and didn't think it would last very long, despite the success of their debut and popularity on the underground music scene.
-Gurewitz said that "not much thought" was put into the album's production.
-Drummer Pete Finestone and bass player Jay Bentley quit the band as the result of the change in musical style.
-Bad Religion hired producer Thom Wilson to collaborate with the band during the album's production.
+While on tour promoting their debut studio album How Could Hell Be Any Worse?
+(1982), the members of Bad Religion noticed a shift in the mood of people involved in the punk rock scene in Southern California.
+In the lead up to the record sessions of their second album, the band members were adamant that punk is dead and decided to move on from the genre.
+According to author Dave Thompson in his book Alternative Rock (2000), the subsequent sessions were "fraught at the best of times and positively disastrous at the worse of times."
+Guitarist Brett Gurewitz stated that it was quickly produced after the release of the band's debut album because the band did not take themselves seriously and did not think it would last very long, despite the success of their debut and popularity on the underground music scene.
+Gurewitz said that little thought was put into the album's production.